nathanpeck/awesome-ecs/README.md

 - [CloudFormation](https://github.com/awslabs/aws-cloudformation-templates/tree/master/aws/services/ECS) - You can choose to write CloudFormation templates to describe your deployment directly, in which case these sample templates will help.
 - [Terraform ECS](https://github.com/arminc/terraform-ecs) by [Armin Coralic](https://twitter.com/acoralic) - Production ready AWS ECS infrastructure as code with Terraform
 - [Troposphere + ECS](https://github.com/cloudtools/troposphere/blob/master/examples/ECSFargate.py) - For Python users [Troposphere](https://github.com/cloudtools/troposphere) can help create CloudFormation templates.
 This example shows how to create an ECS deployment using Troposphere
+- [ECS Compose-X](https://github.com/compose-x/ecs_composex) Translates docker compose files & services definitions into AWS CloudFormation templates, allowing to add additional AWS Resources such as RDS, S3, DynamoDB and more.
+Automatically sets up IAM permissions, security groups access, and everything you need to deploy your applications to AWS.

 <details>
   <summary><b>Older tools</b></summary>